awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ecs-service.md

 When you use Auto Scaling or Amazon Elastic Compute Cloud \(Amazon EC2\) to create container instances for an Amazon ECS cluster, the Amazon ECS service resource must have a dependency on the Auto Scaling group or the Amazon EC2 instances\.
 This makes the container instances available and associates them with the Amazon ECS cluster before AWS CloudFormation creates the Amazon ECS service\.

 `Cluster`  <a name="cfn-ecs-service-cluster"></a>
-The name or Amazon Resource Name \(ARN\) of the cluster that you want to run your Amazon ECS service on\.
+The name or Amazon Resource Name \(Arn\) of the cluster that you want to run your Amazon ECS service on\.
 If you do not specify a cluster, Amazon ECS uses the default cluster\.
 *Required*: No
 *Type*: String
 *Update requires*: [Replacement](using-cfn-updating-stacks-update-behaviors.md#update-replacement)